liferay/liferay-docs/developer/reference/articles/tooling/dev-studio/02-installing-dev-studio.markdown

 Liferay Dev Studio is a plugin for Eclipse that brings many Liferay-specific features to the table.
 You can install it into your existing Eclipse environment, or Liferay provides a bundled version included in its Project SDK.
-In this tutorial, you'll learn the different methods available for installing Dev Studio:
+Here you'll learn the different methods available for installing Dev Studio:

 - [install the Dev Studio bundle from scratch](#install-the-liferay-ide-bundle)
 - [install Dev Studio into an existing Eclipse instance using an update URL](#install-liferay-ide-into-eclipse)